Skim by Section

 - Next wash and slice the leaves off the strawberries and cut strawberries lengthwise into thin slivers.
 You should get 4-5 slices from each strawberry.
 Ideally you'll want three slices per puff pastry.

-- Finally, assemble your danish by spooning cheese filling into each puff pastry and top with strawberry slices and a sprig of mint for garnish if you want to be fancy.
+- Assemble your danish by spooning cheese filling into each puff pastry and top with strawberry slices and a sprig of mint for garnish if you want to be fancy.

 Notes